ajayvohra2005/gpt2-fsdp/README.md

 ### Development Setup

 Clone this repository under the home directory on the launched desktop, and `cd` into the cloned repository .
-Activate `pytorch` conda enviromnet:
+Activate `pytorch` conda environment:

     conda activate pytorch